tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 )(Link)
 ```
 >As a __container component__, FilterLink doesn't have its own markup, and it delegates rendering to the Link presentational component.
-In this case, it calculates its active prop by comparing its own filter prop with the visibilityFilter in the Redux store's state.
+In this case, __it calculates its active prop by comparing its own filter prop with the visibilityFilter in the Redux store's state__.

++ __ownProps__ is a little odd to me, but sensible enough

 >The container component also needs to specify the behavior.
 In this case, the FilterLink specifies that when a particular Link is clicked, we should dispatch an action of the type 'SET_VISIBILITY_FILTER' along with the filter value that we take from the props.